 Fast Healthcare Interoperability Resources (FHIR) and OAuth 2.0 are the modern standards that make secure EHR integration possible.

-Together, these standards create a secure and standardized plug and play environment for connecting innovative tools, like a HIPAA compliant conversational AI for healthcare appointment reminders, to your core systems.
+Together, these standards create a secure and standardized plug and play environment for connecting innovative tools to your core systems.

 Appointment reminders are the cornerstone of any effective no show reduction strategy.
 Studies have shown that implementing a reminder system can cut no show rates significantly.
 With the vast majority of healthcare organizations already using automated reminders, it’s a proven and essential tactic for maintaining a full schedule.
 For specialty group practices, see how AI supports specialty scheduling workflows.